omnicode/lara-validation/README.md

 	return $this->validator;
 }

-// this validation would require first_name, last_name, email and gender public function validationOther()
+// this validation will validate first_name, last_name, email and gender public function validationOther()
 {
 	// applies the rules from validationDefault